 The maximum injection pressure is dependent upon depth, specific gravity of the injection fluid, and fracture gradient of the injection zone.
 The fracture gradient of 0.725 psi/ft was determined from a step rate test conducted at a nearby injection well owned and operated by H.J.
 Heinz CO.
+The

-The Franconia Formation at 5052 feet was used as the depth and a specific gravity of 1.05.
+Franconia Formation at 5040 feet was used as the depth and a specific gravity of 1.05 was used for the injection fluid.
 The limitation on injection pressure will serve to prevent injection-formation fracturing.